Radio Caroline: Medium wave campaign

 On 22 May 2017, Ofcom awarded the station a community licence to broadcast to Suffolk and north Essex on 648 kHz with a power of 1 kW.

 On 11 November 2017, test transmissions commenced from an omni-directional mast (formerly used by the BBC World Service) at Orford Ness, Suffolk.

 On 9 September 2017 a stone was unveiled in Felixstowe to commemorate Radio Caroline.

-Commercial programming commenced at noon on Friday 22 December 2017, with a signal that could be heard as far afield as Southampton, Birmingham, Glasgow and in large parts of The Netherlands and Belgium.
+Commercial programming commenced at noon on 22 December 2017, with a signal that could be heard as far afield as Southampton, Birmingham, Glasgow and in large parts of The Netherlands and Belgium.

 On 3 August 2021, Ofcom announced that it had granted a power increase to combat human-made noise and interference, and to extend the coverage area to include Suffolk, northern parts of Essex, and parts of Kent and East Sussex.
 On 24 November 2021 a new transmitter was installed with an effective radiated power of 4 kW.
 In March 2023 a solar PV array was installed at the Orford Ness transmitter site, providing all of the power required for the transmitter in sunny conditions.
 In April 2023 an application was submitted to Ofcom to increase the effective radiated power to 16 kW but this has apparently been rejected at present.